Formations

 Your Formation Is Not a Fixed Type

 A formation is a snapshot, not a sentence.
 It describes the current shape of your system, and that shape changes as you do.
 A person who moves from Withdrawn to Reserved has shifted bands while the structural character held — the same axis, less severity.
-A person who moves from Volatile to Holding has reorganized entirely — different directions, different coherence type, a fundamentally different kind of structure.
+A person who moves from Swirling to Holding has reorganized entirely — different directions, different coherence type, a fundamentally different kind of structure.

 Your formation tells you where you are right now.
 Your centering plan tells you where you go next.
 Together they provide both the diagnosis and the direction — a starting point for the work of structural change.

-See this in your own profile
+See your own formation

 Take the Assessment →